stan-dev/design-docs/designs/0027-adjoint-ode.md

 observation that neither any CVODES example codes nor Julia's DifferentialEquations.jl package does facilitate a vector absolute tolerance for the backward quadrature integration.
-A user may work around this limitation by scaling the states and the parameters which will affect the order of the gradients accordingly and therefore change the tolerance checks of CVODES whenever a gradient approaches zero.
+A user may work around this limitation to some extent by scaling the states and the parameters which will affect the order of the gradients accordingly and therefore change the tolerance checks of CVODES whenever a gradient approaches zero.
+As the lack of the feature of a vector absolute tolerance for the parameter quadratures may potentially pose a limitation for future uses of the adjoint ODE solver, the implementation in stan-math should be written in an manner allowing for an inclusion of this feature at a later time (for example through an overload of the proposed signature).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives